Martin State Airport: History

 This was the former plant airport for the Glenn L. Martin Company which produced a large number of military aircraft at this location between the 1920s and 1960s.
 The Glenn L. Martin Maryland Aviation Museum and old seaplane ramps are located at the southeast corner of the airport.

-In 1937, Glen Martin proposed height restrictions around the airport because a new generation of large, heavy transports would be flying from its seaplane base.
+In 1937, Glenn Martin proposed height restrictions around the airport because a new generation of large, heavy transports would be flying from its seaplane base.
 By 1945, Martin had built $5.5 million in structures on the field.
 The company attempted to sell the property to the City of Baltimore for $1 million, but the commissioner Robert O'Boneell said there was insufficient room for expansion.
 In 1974, Governor Marvin Mandel proposed to purchase the airport from Martin Marietta.
 The company formed a real-estate arm, Chesapeake Park Inc., with the former Baltimore County Council Chair Herry J. Bartenfelder to build residential and commercial real estate.
 Citizens of Essex opposed the use conversion, lending support to the State's purchase of the field for $9.4 million.
-In 1980, Port-A-Port T-Hangars were purchased for general aviation use and lease.
+In 1980, Port-A-Port T-hangars were purchased for general aviation use and lease.
 In the 1990s the airport was targeted as part of the Middle River Employment Center district to have MD route 43 highway extended from I-95 direct to the terminal through a series of wetland parcels.

 Military use

-The Maryland Air National Guard's 175th Wing is a tenant activity at MTN with locally based A-10C aircraft.
-The Air National Guard facility is located on the northeast side of the field and is officially named Warfield Air National Guard Base.
+The Maryland Air National Guard's 175th Wing is a tenant activity at MTN which had locally based A-10C aircraft until its retirement in September 2025, leaving the 175th Wing as the only Air Guard unit without planes.
+The Air National Guard facility, converting into a dedicated Cybersecurity Wing is located on the northeast side of the field and is officially named Warfield Air National Guard Base.